Strategic development partnerships

 For more information, see www.afrikatikkun.org

-Improving education outcomes in maths, science and english
+To improve education outcomes in mathematics, science and languages

 LEAP Science & Maths Schools include six intervention high schools focused on excellence in mathematics, science, English and emotional growth, a teacher training programme, and after-hours tuition.
 The LEAP movement also works with a range of partners to effect broader systemic change in education in South Africa.